Marcelo0479/Marcelo0479/README.md

 - [Titls Tips rep](https://github.com/Marcelo0479/titles-tips)

 I also have some knowledge with power bi.
-The repository with some exemplos is bellow.
+The repository with some exemples is bellow.

 - [Power Bi](https://github.com/Marcelo0479/Alura_challenge_bi)